What is Li-Fraumeni Syndrome?

 If genetic testing shows that a person has a TP53 mutation, this may mean that his or her doctor could recommend surveillance, which means being monitored (screened) regularly for LFS-related types of cancer.
 This is an in-depth, lifelong process.
 More about the surveillance process is outlined below.

 Knowing whether there is a TP53 mutation may help a doctor to make appropriate and effective medical recommendations.
 Specifically, some data suggests people with LFS are very sensitive to radiation.
-This means that affected people may be advised to avoid or minimize radiation exposure in screening scans and cancer treatments if other options are available.
+This means that affected people may be advised to avoid or minimize radiation exposure in specific screening scans and certain cancer treatments if other options are available.

 What are the estimated cancer risks associated with LFS?

 The lifetime risk for a person with LFS to develop any type of cancer is 90%.
 Approximately 50% of these cancers will be diagnosed before age 30.
-In a study of 200 people with a TP53 gene mutation who had a previous diagnosis of cancer, 15% developed a second, 4% developed a third cancer, and 2% developed a fourth cancer, with the highest risk of additional cancers being in those diagnosed with their first cancer during childhood.
+In a study of 200 people with a TP53 gene mutation who had a previous diagnosis of cancer, 15% developed a second cancer, 4% developed a third cancer, and 2% developed a fourth cancer, with the highest risk of additional cancers being in those diagnosed with their first cancer during childhood.
 However, some people with LFS will never develop cancer.